IBM/aspera-cli/docs/README.erb.md

 The `preview` generates thumbnails (office, images, video) and video previews on storage for use primarily in the Aspera on Cloud application.
 It uses the **node API** of Aspera HSTS and requires use of Access Keys and its **storage root**.
-Several parameters can be used to tune several aspects:
+Several options can be used to tune several aspects:

 - Methods for detection of new files needing generation
 - Methods for generation of video preview